6. Continuous probability distributions#

 (*) Perform the Kolmogorov–Smirnov goodness-of-fit test as in Section 6.2.3, to verify that the hypothesis of log-normality is not rejected at the \(\alpha=0.001\) significance level.
 At the same time, the income distribution significantly differs from a normal one.

 The hypothesis that our data follow a normal distribution is most likely false.
-On the other hand, the log-normal model, might be quite adequate.
-It again reduced the whole dataset to merely two numbers, \(\mu\) and , based on which (and probability theory), we may deduce that:
+On the other hand, the log-normal model might be adequate.
+We can again reduce the whole dataset to merely two numbers, \(\mu\) and \(\sigma\), based on which (and probability theory), we may deduce that:

 • the expected average (mean) income is \(e^{\mu + \sigma^2/2}\),